yamotech/activerecord-dbt/README.md

           - 2
           quote: false
   - name: posts_tags
-    description: |-
-      # Write a logical_name of the 'posts_tags' table.
+    description: Write a logical_name of the 'posts_tags' table.
-      Write a description of the 'posts_tags' table.
     tests:
     - dbt_utils.unique_combination_of_columns:
         combination_of_columns: